 Phylogenetic trees are branching diagrams that depict hypotheses of evolutionary relationships between extant and/or extinct organisms.
 In particular, they depict degrees of relationship among organisms, indicating that certain groups of organisms are more closely related to one another than they are to other groups.

-Section 4.2.1 of this chapter describes how to read and interpret phylogenetic tree diagrams.
+The next section in this chapter describes how to read and interpret phylogenetic tree diagrams.

 The Cladistic Revolution